Stock-News-Monitoring-Program/Final_Version_With_Notifications/README.md

 * config.py: This file stores the configuration variables for the application, such as database credentials.
 * total_stock_list.py: This file contains a list of valid stock symbols used for validation purposes.
 * templates/: This directory contains the HTML templates used for rendering the web pages.
 Including the base, home, settings, sign_up and stcok_setting HTML Files.
-* The home HTML File is displaying the stock values in graphs using Plotly and the closing price, price difference and the price direction.
-Further it is displaying the current news data for the selected stocks.

 <!-- GETTING STARTED -->